 - Set a sensible credit limit.

-- Avoid using credit cards to make ends meet.
+- Avoid using credit cards to make end’s meet.

 Know yourself.
 If you tend towards racking up a credit card debt, set your limit low, or move to only using a direct debit card.

-Financially, you never need to feel alone.
+Financially, you never need to be alone.
 There are experts out there who can help you manage your household finances, and make positive decisions for the future.
 Your tax accountant or financial adviser can help you make effective decisions about superannuation, managing your tax, and balancing your budget.
 Your Smartline Adviser can help you make effective decisions about funding your property.